AustinV28/AustinV28.github.io/essays/Success-with-AI.md

 ### IV.
 Practical Applications:

 Throughout ICS 314, AI proved to be an invaluable asset in real-world applications.
 From optimizing code structure to automating quality assurance processes, AI technologies streamlined software development workflows and enhanced productivity.
-By harnessing AI-powered tools and platforms, I was able to accelerate project timelines and deliver high-quality software solutions.
+By harnessing AI-powered tools and platforms, I was able to accelerate project timelines and deliver high-quality software solutions especially during rough times when I would be stuck doing a certain task, AI helped me push through all of those rough times and I was able to learn from it and understand what I did wrong or how to do a specific thing.

 ### V. Challenges and Opportunities: